 Direct Cost of Services.
-Direct cost of services increased \$63.0 million, or 16.4%, to \$447.4 million for the year ended May 31, 2007 from \$384.4 million for the year ended May 31, 2006.
-The increase in direct cost of services was attributable to the previously described expansion of the scope of services resulting in more chargeable hours for our associates at higher average pay rates; overall, the average pay rate per hour increased by 7.6% year-over-year.
-The direct cost of services as a percentage of revenue (the "direct cost of services percentage") was 60.8% and 60.7% for the years ended May 31, 2007 and 2006, respectively.
-This slight increase was caused by an increase in the ratio of direct associate salary expense compared to hourly revenue generated in fiscal 2007 as compared to fiscal 2006.
+Direct cost of services increased \$71.0 million, or 15.9%, to \$518.4 million for the year ended May 31, 2008 from \$447.4 million for the year ended May 26, 2007.
+The increase in direct cost of services was attributable to the increase in our associates average pay rates as well as the previously described increase in number of hours billed; overall, the average pay rate per hour increased by 7.4% year-over-year.
+The direct cost of services as a percentage of revenue (the "direct cost of services percentage") was 61.7% and 60.8% for the years ended May 31, 2008 and May 26, 2007, respectively.
+This increase was caused primarily by costs associated with the grant of an extra week of vacation for U.S. associates who met certain eligibility requirements commencing in the first quarter of fiscal 2008.